kmoe/fizzbuzz/README.md

 # fizzbuzz

 Fizzbuzz in as many languages as I can manage.
-All written by me.
+All written by me and Sami Husain.

 They all currently use a similar algorithm, except the Erlang, Elixir, and Haskell ones.